Punvireakroth/Web-Development-Progress/Git_and_GitHub_I/README.md

 When you do the pull request make sure to
 - Give enough detials in other to make rewiewer easy to understand what you did
 - Don't pull request after a huge changes

+## Review and Merging a Pull request

+As a reviewer you need to review and approve(merge) code to the main branch. you can click on the plus button to give comment and each line of the pull request.

+These are best practice for reviewer

+- Don’t only comment on what should be changed, but why it should be changed.
+Feel free to provide resources to make your point.

+- Be as clear as possible with your comments and make sure to be clear as to what to modify.

+- Look at the bigger picture and try to spot potential errors.
+Would the submitted code produce any obstacles if the project scales?